akhodakivskiy/VimFx/README.md

 ## Key Features

 - Concise shortcuts for most commonly performed actions
-- Easily follow links and access controls on the page using hint markers
+- Follow and access controls on the page using hint markers
-- Easy access to the Help page which describes all available shortcuts
+- Easy access to the Help page which describes all available shortcuts (press ?)

 ## Shortcuts